 History truly comes alive at Totara Estate, the home of New Zealand’s meat exporting industry.
 It was from Totara Estate that New Zealand’s first shipment of frozen lamb was packaged for transport to England (and the ship itself left from Oamaru Harbour).
 The estate today offers a glimpse into that world, as well as being located in a beautiful setting.
 A climb to the monument at the property offers unmatched views of the mountains and the surrounding countryside.
 For more information, click here.

 As the best preserved colonial town in New Zealand, it is only natural that Oamaru should host an annual Victorian Heritage Festival, celebrating this enviable heritage.
-Lasting from 17 to 21 November 2010, the festival will see the entire town decked out in Victorian finery, with penny farthing races, performances and demonstrations of crafts that are still practiced on a daily basis by artisans in town.
+Lasting from Wednesday to Sunday of the third week in November, the festival sees the entire town decked out in Victorian finery, with penny-farthing races, performances and demonstrations of crafts that are still practiced on a daily basis by artisans in town.

 With such easy access to rivers and sea, Oamaru and the surrounding district are very attractive to sports fishing enthusiasts.
 We have fly fishing, surf fishing and ocean fishing nearby, and Pen-y-bryn can provide fishing guides to help ensure that your outing is a successful one.
 For more information on fishing in the district, click here.